 A content writer writes content with the intention to market or tell.

-Content writing hooks customers in at the beginning of their buying journey when they have just realised their problem and are looking for a solution.
+Content writing hooks customers in at the beginning of their buying journey when they have just realized their problem and are looking for a solution.
 Your content educates the buyer on their options and when done right should steer them towards your product or service.

 Content is an invaluable tool throughout the buyer’s full journey to establish and maintain loyalty.

-Copywriting is at the other end of the funnel, when a purchasing decision is to be made.
+Web copywriting is at the other end of the funnel, when a purchasing decision is to be made.
 Its purpose is to make your product or service the one they choose.